EDCD/EDMarketConnector/PLUGINS.md

 You can use `set()`, `get()` and `getint()` from EDMC's config object to retrieve your plugin's settings in a platform-independent way.

+Use `numberFromString()` from EDMC's Locale object to parse input numbers in a locale-independent way.

 ```
 import Tkinter as tk
 import myNotebook as nb